 Hemp isn’t held to the same legal confines as marijuana.
 It’s been legal for a long time in the United States, but only through rigorous license applications and approval from US regulators.

-Now hemp can be grown just as easily as crops such as corn or wheat throughout the United States.
+Now hemp can be grown just as easily as corn or wheat in the United States.
 Most states honor this change and allow farmers in the state to cultivate hemp plants — some have been resisting.

 As a byproduct of this evolution, supplement companies now have access to hemp as a source of nutritional products — which now falls under the jurisdiction of the Food and Drug Administration (FDA) to regulate as a nutritional supplement.